kevindh89/mycryptool/README.md

 ## Connect to GDAX

 Connect __MyCryptool__ to your __GDAX__ account using API credentials (``access token``, ``secret`` and ``passphrase``).
-These can be obtained in the [GDAX API settings](https://www.gdax.com/settings/api) page.
+These can be obtained from the [GDAX API settings](https://www.gdax.com/settings/api) page.

 Update the ``.env`` file in the project root directory with the API credentials: